thara0402/AzureWebSitesPublisher/README.md

-#AzureWebSitesPublisher
+#AzureWebAppPublisher
-WPF Application to deploy a zip file to an Azure Website using WebDeploy.
+WPF Application to deploy a zip file to an Azure Web Apps using WebDeploy.